Truck-Drivers-Money-Saving-Tips.com header logo

 Location: Petro Stopping Center, Carlisle, PA, I-81, exit 52

-Overall facility: Restaurant Review Petro Pennsylvania Carlisle
+Overall Facility: Restaurant Review Petro Pennsylvania Carlisle

 • The restaurant had counter seating, booth seating and table seating.
 Seats just inside the restaurant are generally reserved for professional drivers.